verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/timing_modeling/index.rst

  #.
 Specifying the physical delay values

-These two septs separatate the logical timing characteristics of a primitive, from the physically dependant delays.
+These two steps separatate the logical timing characteristics of a primitive, from the physically dependant delays.
-This enables a single netlist primitive type (e.g. Flip-Flop) to be mapped into different physical locations with different timing characteristics.
+This enables a single logical netlist primitive type (e.g. Flip-Flop) to be mapped into different physical locations with different timing characteristics.

 The :ref:`FPGA architecture description <fpga_architecture_description>` describes the logical timing characteristics in the :ref:`models section <arch_models>`, while the physical timing information is specified on ``pb_types`` within :ref:`complex block <arch_complex_blocks>`.